Agentic App Intake Gate

 - human approval and two-key review evidence for high-impact actions.

-The result is a simple launch decision that AI platform, product security, GRC, procurement, and acquisition reviewers can understand.
+The result is a simple launch decision that AI platform, product security, GRC, procurement, and trust review reviewers can understand.

 Generated artifact